-In an effort to gauge the level of protection the parking structure will provide the future residential units, this VIRE evaluated health risks and hazards under two distinct exposure scenarios as described below:
+In an effort to gauge the level of protection the podium building and the one (1) level of subterranean parking will provide the future residential units, this VIRE evaluated health risks and hazards under two (2) distinct exposure scenarios as described below:

 - 1. Slab-on-Grade Building: Under this exposure scenario it is assumed that all buildings will be built at slab-on-grade; and, - 2.
-Over Parking Structure: Under this exposure scenario it is assumed that future onsite residential units will be constructed over a parking structure.
+Over Parking Structure: Under this exposure scenario it is assumed that future onsite residential units will be constructed over one (1) level of parking at ground level and one (1) level of subterranean parking.

-This VIRE estimated indoor air chemical concentrations that may result from the flux of VOCs under the two exposure scenarios evaluated.
+This VIRE estimated indoor air chemical concentrations that may result from the flux of VOCs under the two (2) exposure scenarios evaluated.
 For both exposure scenarios it was assumed that future residents will be exposed to indoor air while at the Site.
 The exposure duration for future occupants was assumed to be 24 hours per day, 350 days per year for up to 26 years.